 - Haparanda archipelago, Norrbotten county, 6,000 hectares, founded 1995

-- Kosterhavet, Västra Götalands county, 38,878 hectares, founded 2009 (This national park is also Sweden’s only marine national park.)
+- Kosterhavet, Västra Götalands county, 38,878 hectares, founded 2009 (This national park is also Sweden’s first marine national park.)

 - Muddus/Muttus, Norrbotten county, 49,340 hectares, founded 1942